ExaVault/evapi-php-samples/README.md

 ## Next Steps

 To get started writing your own code, you may either modify our samples, or download and install our library into your existing project via composer.
-For details, see the [evapi-php repo](https://github.com/ExaVault/evapi-php).
+For details, see the [ExaVault PHP API Library repo](https://github.com/ExaVault/evapi-php).

 ## Author